Investment Property with Scott Lachmund

 So, how much should you expect to pay for conveyancing in Queensland?

 1. Choose a conveyancer who offers a fixed-fee service.
-This way, you’ll know exactly how much you’ll be paying upfront and won’t have to worry about unexpected costs.
+This way, you’ll know exactly how much you’ll be paying upfront without worrying about unexpected costs.

 2. When buying or selling, remember that our conveyancing services operate throughout Queensland.
-This means you can conveniently complete the conveyancing process in selling your existing property and buying your new property through us.
-No more hoping that your next conveyancer is reliable and high quality.
+This means you can conveniently complete the conveyancing process for selling your existing property and buying your new property through us.
+No more hoping that your next conveyancer is reliable and high-quality.
 Stick with us for each buy and sell and know your legal services are in good hands.

 It’s important to note that conveyancing costs in Queensland do not include disbursements, which are third-party costs such as search fees and stamp duty.
 You’ll need to budget for these additional costs as well.